BPMSoftwareSolutions/no-repo/docs/design/sdk-workflow-build-priority.md

 3. **The modernization warehouse is the destination.** The workflows built now must be the paved road that warehouse agents walk.
 Every workflow that is ad hoc today becomes a friction source in the warehouse at scale.

 The priority ordering below reflects those three realities in order.

 ---

+## Operating Model — Tight Feedback Loop

+This document is not just a static reference.
+It is a live product input that feeds directly into backend development.

+The loop works like this:

+1. **Operator analysis** — gaps, missing composites, and priority ordering are identified here in `no-repo` through SDK inspection, workflow taxonomy, and real usage.
+2. **Backend implementation** — the backend team reads the analysis and implements the prioritized workflows.
+New SDK methods, composites, and namespace refactors follow the gap list.
+3. **SDK version bump** — a new npm version is published.
+The operator installs it and reads the updated README.
+4. **Docs updated in real time** — both the taxonomy and this priority doc are updated immediately to reflect what shipped.
+5. **New gaps identified** — the updated SDK exposes new surfaces, which reveal the next set of gaps.

+The cycle completes in hours, not sprints.
+The operator communicates with AI in real time, the AI produces structured analysis, the backend team executes, and the SDK ships. **The analysis documents are the spec.
+The README is the receipt.**

+---

+---